Texthead1/Runes/Docs/SkylanderFormat.md

 * Bit 7: Path upgrade 2 purchased
 * Bit 8: Path upgrade 3 purchased
 * Bit 9: Soul Gem purchased
-* Bit 10: Wow Pow purchased
+* Bit 10: Wow Pow purchased (or Sky-Chi for Senseis)
 * Bit 11: Alternate path upgrade 1 purchased (used to retain details of upgrades on the other path when switching path as a repose or in SuperChargers)
 * Bit 12: Alternate path upgrade 2 purchased
 * Bit 13: Alternate path upgrade 3 purchased